 The schedule of losses is very detailed, down to the fingers and toes.
 Fingers are 40% of the hand.
 The first phalange of the thumb is 75% of the hand.
 The large toe is 18% of the foot.
 Other toes are each 5% of the foot.
 Total loss of the foot is 29 weeks [29 x $1561.00] or $45,269.00.
 Loss of both feet is 68 weeks.

 Brain injury is a percentage of 32 weeks.
 Lung and kidney are each a percentage of 16 weeks.
 Loss of spleen and sexual function are each a maximum of 10 weeks.
 You would get a week for the loss of each tooth.
 Your right to medical/dental care would cover dental care and replacement.

 Severe back injury, including failed surgeries, result in a percentage of permanent impairment.
-A orthopedic specialist would determine the percentage loss of function to each portion of the spine.
+An orthopedic specialist would determine the percentage loss of function to each portion of the spine.
 This is often contested by the insurance company.
-Need for permanent use of a cane or wheel chair is calculated in the loss of function part of the schedule.Experienced Workers Compensation Attorneys
+Need for permanent use of a cane or wheelchair is calculated in the loss of function part of the schedule.Experienced Lowell Workers Compensation Attorneys

 While these awards may seem formulaic, every injury is different.
-That’s why a good lawyer is needed to ensure that your injury is properly documented.
-A good lawyer for the injured employee is often able to persuade a judge to accept the calculations of the treating employee's doctor.
+That’s why a good Workers Compensation lawyer is needed to ensure that your injury is properly documented.
+A good Workers Compensation lawyer for the injured employee is often able to persuade a judge to accept the calculations of the treating employee's doctor.